Disk-images

 0-255 Track 240-255

-Although D16 uses separate BAM-blocks, the directory header of D16 is not like D80 or D82.
+Although D16 uses separate BAM blocks, the directory header of D16 is not like D80 or D82.
 This is done to keep D16 as compatible as possible with D64.
 Two other features are that the D16-image can contain subdirectories and that if track 18 is not enough for all the needed directory blocks, any other free block can be used as well.

 An entry of a subdirectory is treated as any other file.
 Only its code will differ: $86.
-Remark: These directories are not like the ones you can create on a a 1581 !!!
+Remark: These directories are not like the ones you can create on a 1581 !!!

 Having questions or comment?
-You want more Info?
+You want more information?

 You can email me here.